Skip to main content

 About

-Nuclear Nightmare is a single player and multiplayer action adventure game with a horror theme.
+Nuclear Nightmare is a single player and multiplayer open world action adventure game with horror and science fiction themes.
 It was developed by BG Productions and was released on October 20, 2024.
 It received positive reviews from players.

 Skip User Reviews